n17r4m/mpyx/README.md

 ### Data

-In practice, when working with large data (e.g. 4k video frames), transfering information between processes using mutliprocessing queues can become a throughput bottleneck.
+In practice, when working with large data (e.g. 4k video frames), transferring information between processes using multiprocessing queues can become a throughput bottleneck.
 To overcome this, a `Data` sled can be used.
 Instead of transferring the data through the queue, an instance of `Data` will transparently write a temporary file to /tmp and simply pass the filename through the queue, along with properties that were declared on `self`.

-This can improve throughput as much as 2-3x when moving large datasets through a processing pipeline, especially if /tmp is mounted using tmpfs (ramdisk).
+This can improve throughput as much as 2-3x when moving large data sets through a processing pipeline, especially if /tmp is mounted using tmpfs (ramdisk).
 One gotcha however is that the `.clean()` method must be called when done with a instance of `Data` or else you may experience out of memory errors.